Zooarchaeology: Examples from prehistory

 Human-animal relationships and interactions were diverse during prehistory from being a food source to playing a more intimate role in society.
 Animals have been used in non-economical ways such as being part of a human burial.
 However, the majority of zooarchaeology has focused on who was eating what by looking at various remains such as bones, teeth, and fish scales.
 In the twenty-first century researchers have begun to interpret animals in prehistory in wider cultural and social patterns, focusing on how the animals have affected humans and possible animal agency.
 There is evidence of animals such as the mountain lion or the jaguar being used for ritualistic purposes, but not being eaten as a food source.

 Analyses of faunal remains are important to show how prehistoric and hunter-gatherer civilizations interacted with the animals in their environment.
 This information can be used to help reconstruct Paleolithic environments.
 Faunal remains with cut marks, teeth marks, burns, or butchering can signify human interaction which can be important to archaeological data.
 Sometimes these analyses can be difficult due to decomposition and weathering, which can cause damage to the remains.
 Not only do faunal remains help reconstruct environments from the past they can show other cultural practices as well.
 These remains are not always from food, but can be found in jewelry, tools, spiritual practices, and more.
 This information can show the fauna located in the area of analyses, as well as cultural significance.

 Animal burials date back to prehistory with examples emerging from the Mesolithic period.
 In Sweden at the site of Skateholm I, dogs were found buried with children under eight years old or were found buried by themselves.
 Some of the dogs who were buried alone have grave goods similar to their human contemporaries such as flint weapons and deer antlers.
 Meanwhile, during the same time period Skateholm II emerged and was very different from Skateholm I, as dogs were buried along on the North and West boundaries of the grave area.
-Another burial site in Siberia near Lake Biakal known as the "Lokomotiv" cemetery had a wolf burial among human graves.
+Another burial site in Siberia near Lake Baikal known as the "Lokomotiv" cemetery had a wolf burial among human graves.
 Buried together with, but slightly beneath the wolf was a male human skull.
 The wolf breed was not native to this area as it was warm and other research for the area shows no other wolf habitation.
 Bazaliiskiy and Savelyev suggests that the presence and significance of the wolf could possibly reflect human interaction.
 Another example occurred in 300 B.C. in Pazyryk known as the Pazyryk burials where ten horses were buried alongside a human male, the horses were fully adorned with saddles, pendants, among other valuables.
 The oldest horse as also the horse with the grandest attachments.
 Erica Hill, a professor in archaeology, suggests that the burials of prehistory animals can shed light on human-animal relationships.